sveltejs/kit/documentation/migrating/04-pages.md

 There is no more `this` object, and consequently no `this.fetch`, `this.error` or `this.redirect`.
 Instead of returning props directly, `load` now returns an object that _contains_ `props`, alongside various other things.

+Lastly if your page has `load`, make sure to return something otherwise you will get `Not found`.

 ### Stores

 In Sapper, you would get references to provided stores like so: